Website Hacked? Now What? Don’t panic and follow these steps

 Every application has a set of default themes that are installed with the application itself, they are worthless to keep around as if they are not in use they are only taking up the hosting storage space, same goes for plugins.
 You can remove them through your administrative dashboard for the application, and I would later also advise deleting their corresponding folder through the cPanel File Manager as if anything is left in the folder of a deleted plugin/theme it is most likely a hidden malware file.

 Backdoors can often be found stored in the code of the existing application, updating the application will rewrite all of the core files of the application itself, bringing it to the default code and removing any infected files.
 Also, the most breaches occur from outdated or unsecured versions of the application/themes/plugins so bringing them up to date will also reinforce your security by a large portion.

 Everything that is not part of the application/themes/plugins/posts files has to go.
 Anything with a strange filename or peculiar file extensions is a red flag.

 - Update your cPanel password, change your FTP user accounts passwords and if they are not used I would strongly suggest removing them as a whole, Issue a new password for your application(s) administrative backends.

 - Database Users

-Databases also have usernames and passwords which are visible in clear text in the configuration files of the applications in order for the connection to be established between the platform and the MySQL of the hosting.
+Databases also have usernames and passwords that can be seen in clear text in the configuration files of the applications in order for the connection to be established between the platform and the MySQL of the hosting.
 These can be changed navigating to “MySQL® Databases” found inside the cPanel.
-Under “Current Users” there is an option called “Change Password.”
-After changing the password for the database user, the application must be updated with the new password in order to once more establish a connection and work.
+Under “Current Users” there is an option called “Change Password”.
+After changing the database user password, the application must be updated with the new password in order to once more establish a connection and work.
 In WordPress, for example, the configuration file is called “wp-config” and it can be found in the main folder of your WordPress installation.
 Editing this file will allow you to change the password with the newly generated one.

 - Password Resets